Nerdpie/bitburner-scripts/README_SETUP.md

 ### Plugin Extensions

 You can provide plugin extensions with hooks that trigger before and after certain events.
-Within hooks that gurantee that the plugin is connected to the game, you also get full access to the remote file API.
+Within hooks that guarantee that the plugin is connected to the game, you also get full access to the remote file API.
 Using extensions would look something like this:

 ```js
 import { context } from 'esbuild';